Women are much more sensitive about their weight than men on college.

 Let's see.

-They elected uh South Africa, Indonesia, Italy, and Belgium to the four other open seats in a secret ballot.
+They elected South Africa, Indonesia, Italy, and Belgium to the four other open seats in a secret ballot.

-they'll start their terms in the council on January 1st.
+They'll start their terms in the council on January 1st.

-They believe their own agenda, they believe their own spin, uh, or they just simply report what they hope happens.
+They believe their own agenda, they believe their own spin, or they just simply report what they hope happens.

-Now, a friend of mine sent me over the weekend a podcast, uh, which is an interview with a reporter from Advertising Age by the name of Jack Neff.
+Now, a friend of mine sent me over the weekend a podcast, which is an interview with a reporter from Advertising Age by the name of Jack Neff.

-And there was this little paragraph that accompanied uh the link, said so many U.S. residents refuse to participate in marketing research surveys that it has become increasingly difficult to get a reasonable, reasonably reliable consumer data on these products, a problem of potentially catastrophic implications for the big marketers who spend tens or even hundreds of millions of dollars for such research every year.
+It said, so many U.S. residents refuse to participate in marketing research surveys that it has become increasingly difficult to get a reasonably reliable consumer data on these products, a problem of potentially catastrophic implications for the big marketers who spend tens or even hundreds of millions of dollars for such research every year.

 The reporter Jack Neff says this is a problem of stunning scope.

-So I didn't listen to this, but my friend did, and here are the points made in the podcast.
+So I didn't listen to this, but my friend did.

 Consumers are rebelling against all these constant surveys from marketers.